-The good news is, when done correctly, demand planning can serve as a guiding light helping you deliver the right products, in the right quantities, at the right time.
+With the right approach, demand planning can serve as a guiding light to help you deliver the right products, in the right quantities, at the right time.

 Table of contents